glennklockwood/limelead/content/pages/electronics/bipolar-junction-transistors.md

 way to carry out this experiment, if a bit tedious:

 <div class="shortcode">
-{{< figure src="2n2222-experiment-circuit-multimeter.jpg" link="2n2222-experiment-circuit-multimeter.jpg" alt="Transistor and potentiometer test circuit implemented with a multimeter" >}}
+{{ figure(src="2n2222-experiment-circuit-multimeter.jpg", alt="Transistor and potentiometer test circuit implemented with a multimeter") }}
 </div>

 In the above photo, the black clamp is attached to ground, and the red clamp is